openstack-charmers/openstack-community/README.dev-charms.md

 tox
 ```

-Finally submit your change for review (if they pass pep8 and unit tests!):
+Finally, submit your change for review (if they pass pep8 and unit tests!):

 ```
 git review